 7. Straw bale insulation

 Straw-bale as an insulator has long been known to us.
 Straw being an agricultural byproduct is clean and green.
 The material is fire-resistant and retards sound.
-It is believed that bale insulation can reduce 75% of heating cost.
+In addition, according to popular belief, Bale insulation can reduce 75% of the heating cost.
 Commonly used bales of straw in construction are derived from rice, wheat, oat and rye.
 The R-value of the material varies from 0.94 to 2.38 per square inch.
 Besides being clean, it is also cost-effective.

 Straw-bale insulation may not be suitable in extreme cold climates, because of the low R-value.